dykstrom/rocky/README.md

 ## About

 Rocky is still in an early stage, and is currently very weak.
-It has no opening book, no depth search, no time management, and limited positional knowledge.
+It has no opening book, limited depth search, no time management, and limited positional knowledge.
 Over time, some of these things will hopefully improve.